narirou/gulp-develop-server/Readme.md

 ###server()

 Create a `Transform` stream.
-Restart the server at once if get files.
+Restart the server at once when this stream gets files.

 ###server.kill( [signal, callback] )